-Although a delicious, fruity, light wine – the Pinot Noir grape is so delicate due to its sensitive skin that burns easily; making fungus and rots a very real threat.
+Although a delicious, fruity, light wine – the Pinot Noir grape is so delicate due to its sensitive skin that burns quickly, making fungus and rots a real threat.
 On top of that, Pinot Noir doesn’t offer as much yield as other varietals – which is another challenge on its own.

 Want to learn more about Pinot Noir?
 What to put your newfound knowledge to the test?
 Check out our listing of wine schools in your area.

 Elgin is the coolest wine region in South Africa, only reaching temperatures of about 25°C – allowing Pinot Noir to grow ideally, will just the right amount of acidity.
 Interestingly, Elgin is also the only wine region in the country to be surrounded by mountains – and these slopes offer different ways for the grapes to develop and mature.